Last Updated on June 1, 2023 by Dave Schoenbeck

 Since the beginning of humanity, people have used stories to communicate.
 Stories can take a dry message and paint an incredibly engaging picture.
-A well-told story can live forever in the minds of its audience.
+Moreover, a well-told story can live forever in the minds of its audience.

-Most leaders underestimate the power of using well-crafted and interesting stories to make their ideas more compelling and actionable.
+Most leaders underestimate the power of using well-crafted and exciting stories to make their ideas more compelling and actionable.

-Storytelling in business communication is an effective strategy that can help you get your message across in a meaningful, memorable way.
+Storytelling in business communication is an effective strategy that can help you convey your message in a meaningful, memorable way.

 Why Storytelling is Important in Business

 Stories are powerful because they can influence their audience.
 Reading a description of a product or service won’t do much to inspire a potential customer.
 However, creating a story to sell that same product or service can have an incredible effect.

 What do we mean when we refer to storytelling in business communication?
 Effective storytelling for business means sharing information in a way that creates a connection with its intended audience by causing an emotional reaction.
 Assigning a story to your business gives your customers a point of connection that can set you apart from the competition.

 Stories can be used as a marketing tool to enthrall your audience and motivate your employees.
-The stories you tell about your business can create a sense of camaraderie for all who are a part of it, from initial awareness to the point of sale to those on the inside, making the magic happen.
+In addition, the stories you tell about your business can create a sense of camaraderie for all who are a part of it, from initial awareness to the point of sale to those on the inside, making the magic happen.

 How to Use Storytelling in Business

 Crafting a story for your brand requires intention.
 Here are some tips for successfully using storytelling in business communication:

 - Be relatable.
 Businesses build trust by establishing common ground with their audience.
-Even huge companies like Amazon can seem relatable to an audience when you read about their modest beginnings in the Bezos family garage.
+Even huge companies like Amazon seem relatable to an audience when you read about their modest beginnings in the Bezos family garage.